kamoSmesh/MovieSearch/README.md

 ==================

-npm i to install the dependencies ng serve to run freestyle FRONTEND DEV
+npm i to install the dependencies;
+ng serve to run;
+freestyle FRONTEND DEV;